theo-armour/theo-armour.github.io/snippets/projects/bricoleur-and-engineer.md

 ### Where do we go from here?

-The is idea that two groups of people can look right past each other.Each group viewing the matter at hand in a very different manner.
+The is idea that two groups of people can look right past each other.
+Each group viewing the matter at hand in a very different manner.

 The nice thing about the Selman/Petrie article is that it suggests that engineers may observe a situation, come to terms with the situation and then present findings or solutions acceptable to the _bricoleurs_.
 Win-win.